-So make this recipe if you are looking for a quick, easy-to-make side dish that pairs great with many main dishes.
-It requires such a few ingredients that it can be easily memorized, and you can change the quantities according to your taste.
+If you are looking for a quick, easy-to-make healthy side dish that pairs great with many main dishes, you can try this baked asparagus recipe.

-One of our favorite vegetables is asparagus because it’s crisp, flavorful, and ideal for roasting and grilling.
-Our favorite way to prepare asparagus is to roast it in the oven while making the main dish.
+Asparagus is one of my favorite vegetables because it’s crisp, flavorful, and ideal for roasting and grilling.
+Oven roasted asparagus recipe is our go-to healthy side dish that cooks while making the main dish.

 - Ingredients For This Oven Roasted Asparagus

-- How To Make This Oven Roasted Asparagus
+- How To Roast Asparagus in The Oven

 - Recipe Variations